-DOT Physical Exams

 - Dietary supplements

-  - For Heart Disease, including valve replacements: A letter from your cardiologist addressing the cardiac condition and medications used including a statement indicating whether it will impact your ability to operate a CMV.
+- For Heart Disease, including valve replacements: A letter from your cardiologist addressing the cardiac condition and medications used, including a statement indicating whether these will impact your ability to operate a CMV.
 You may also require the results of an echocardiogram and cardiac stress test within the past 1-2 years.
-If you take Coumadin, please provide an INR result within the last month.
+If you take Coumadin, please provide an INR result from within the last month.

 - For Narcotic Usage: A letter from the prescribing physician stating the medical condition for which the narcotics are used, current medication/dosage, side effects and a statement indicating whether or not the prescribing physician believes it is safe for you to operate a commercial motor vehicle while using these medications.

 Note: The above list of medical conditions is for informational purposes only and does not include all medical issues.
 If you are unsure about a medical condition that you have, please bring a letter from your provider.